Students use Legos to showcase robotics, programming and engineering expertise

 The Lego Logo Board, new each year, challenges students to devise a story using elaborate motorized sequences and their own code.
-This year's edition is titled "Zuri the Rhino: Searching for Pi(e)."
+This year's edition is titled "Packy and Zuri: Hard Hats at the Ready."

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.

 The zoo relies in part on community support through donations to the Oregon Zoo Foundation to undertake these and many other animal welfare, education and sustainability programs.
 The zoo is located five minutes from downtown Portland, just off Highway 26 at exit 72.
 The zoo is also accessible by MAX light rail line.
 Visitors who travel to the zoo via MAX receive $1.50 off zoo admission.
 Find fare and route information online or by calling TriMet Customer Service at 503-238-RIDE (7433).